 Zone Occupancy and setpoint adjustment variables.
 The controllers/systems to which these variables are applicable shall be bound and the name of the receiving variable shall be the same for these controllers/systems.

 All system/building mode variables/Objects (Schedules, Occupied, Unoccupied, Warm-up, Cool-down, Optimal Start/stop, etc.).
-[The building controls contractor shall inform the EEMS Integrator of all occupancy commands required.]
+[Inform the EEMS Integrator of all occupancy commands required.]
 The controllers/systems to which the occupancy commands are applicable shall be bound and the name of the receiving variable shall be the same for these controllers/systems.

-BACnet standardized Device Profile (Annex L)
+BACnet standardized Device Profile (Annex L):

-BACnet Building Controller (B-BC)
+BACnet Building Controller (B-BC).

 The following BIBBs must be supported on the Local Supervisory LAN using Ethernet directly by the Building Controller: